-HHV-6 reactivation is the most frequent cause of encephalitis after HSCT.
+HHV-6 reactivation is the most frequent cause of encephalitis after HCT.
 Disease onset is typically two to six weeks post-transplant.
 Initial signs and symptoms include confusion, delirium, short-term memory loss, syndrome of inappropriate antidiuretic hormone secretion and seizures.
 Long-term outcomes can result in brain damage, memory defects and death.
 HHV-6 is also associated with delayed engraftment, allograft failure, acute GVHD and CMV reactivation.
 There are currently no FDA-approved treatments for HHV-6.
 The use of off-label antivirals is limited by several factors.
-Ganciclovir is associated with dose-limiting bone marrow toxicity which may delay HSCT engraftment, cidofovir is associated with kidney toxicity, as well as the risks of infection and deep vein clots stemming from its required route of administration.
+Ganciclovir is associated with dose-limiting bone marrow toxicity which may delay HCT engraftment, cidofovir is associated with kidney toxicity, and foscarnet is also associated with kidney toxicity, as well as the risks of infection and deep vein clots stemming from its required route of administration.

-In our CHARMS trial, three evaluable patients with HHV-6 infections were treated with Viralym-M. One additional treated patient was not evaluable.
-Two of the evaluable patients were infected with HHV-6 alone and one was co- infected with BKV.
+In our CHARMS trial, three evaluable patients with HHV-6 infections were treated with posoleucel.
+One additional treated patient was not evaluable.
+Two of the evaluable patients were infected with HHV-6 alone and one was co-infected with BKV.
 The overall response rate by six weeks post-infusion was 50% (1/2) for HHV-6 alone and 100% (1/1) for HHV-6 co-infected with BKV.

-Viralym-M Commercial Opportunity
+Posoleucel Commercial Opportunity

 There is an urgent medical need for therapies to treat a large number of patients suffering from viral diseases who currently have limited or no treatment options.
-We are focused on the global development and commercialization of Viralym-M as we see a large opportunity to serve patients suffering from devastating viral diseases and infections worldwide.
+We are focused on the global development and commercialization of posoleucel as we see a large opportunity to serve patients suffering from devastating viral diseases and infections worldwide.

-For our initial launch indications for the treatment and prevention of viral diseases in transplant patients, we believe approximately 30% of our annual addressable patient population is in the United States, 35% in the European Union, 5% in Japan, and 30% in eleven other target markets in the rest of the world.
-There were 144,000 HSCT and SOT procedures performed in 2018 in our target markets in North America, Europe, and select markets in Asia Pacific and Latin America.
-Based on established epidemiology of our initial target indications, we believe this represented approximately 81,000 transplant patients annually that could have benefited from an allogeneic off-the-shelf VST therapy like Viralym-M. As shown in the figure below, we project the addressable transplant patient population for Viralym-M for the treatment and prevention of our target viral diseases will increase to approximately 97,000 HSCT and SOT procedures as a result of the lack of access to matched or unmatched stem cell donors.
-By treating and preventing viral diseases, we believe that Viralym-M can address this unmet medical need by enabling more patients to benefit from a curative haploidentical HSCT procedure, which represents the fastest growing subset of the existing allogeneic HSCTs.
+For our initial launch indications for the treatment and prevention of viral diseases in transplant patients, we believe approximately 30% of our annual addressable patient population is in the United States, 35% in the European Union, 5% in Japan, and 30% in 11 other target markets in the rest of the world.
+As shown in the figure below, we project the addressable transplant patient population for posoleucel for the treatment and prevention of our target viral diseases will increase to approximately 148,000 HCT and SOT patients annually in 2025.
+There is significant unmet demand for HCT procedures as a result of the lack of access to matched or unmatched stem cell donors.
+By treating and preventing viral diseases, we believe that posoleucel can address this unmet medical need by enabling more patients to benefit from a curative haploidentical HCT procedure, which represents the fastest growing subset of the existing allogeneic HCTs.

-Figure 13.
-Viralym-M has a large market opportunity to treat and prevent devastating viral diseases
+Figure 18.
+Posoleucel has a large market opportunity to treat and prevent devastating viral diseases

-1-Viralym-M Treatment in Allogeneic HSCT Patients
+1-Posoleucel Treatment and Multi-Virus Prevention in Allogeneic HCT Patients

-We estimated that in 2018 approximately 36,000 allogeneic HSCTs were performed in our target markets.
-We project this to grow by 3% annually to approximately 44,000 procedures per year by 2025 and estimate that approximately 19,500 allogeneic HSCT patients will be eligible for Viralym-M therapy for virus-associated HC, AdV and CMV.
+In 2019, approximately 35,000 allogeneic HCTs were performed in our target markets.
+We project this to grow by 3% annually to approximately 42,000 procedures per year by 2025 and estimate that approximately 38,000 allogeneic HCT patients will be eligible for posoleucel therapy for virus-associated HC, AdV and multi-virus prevention.

-The observed incidence of virus-associated HC is 8-25% and 7-54% in pediatric and adult patients, respectively, and is higher after allogeneic HSCT than after autologous HSCT, particularly after haploidentical HSCT with post-transplant exposure to cyclophosphamide as prophylaxis for GVHD.
-By 2025, we estimate there will be 6,500 allogeneic HSCT patients annually who develop virus-associated HC.
+The observed incidence of virus-associated HC is 8-25% and 7-54% in pediatric and adult patients, respectively, and is higher after allogeneic HCT than after autologous HCT, particularly after haploidentical HCT with post-transplant exposure to cyclophosphamide as prophylaxis for GVHD.
+By 2025, we estimate there will be 6,300 allogeneic HCT patients annually who develop virus-associated HC.

-The incidence of AdV viremia is 32% among pediatric allogeneic HSCT patients and 6% among adult allogeneic HSCT patients.
-By 2025, we estimate there will be 5,000 allogeneic HSCT patients annually who develop AdV viremia.
+The incidence of AdV viremia is 32% among pediatric allogeneic HCT patients and 6% among adult allogeneic HCT patients.
+By 2025, we estimate there will be 4,500 allogeneic HCT patients annually who develop AdV viremia.